jfaleiro/datasciencepatterns/MachineLearning/CaretPackage/index.md

 ##
 ```

-What are the accuracies on each model?
+What are the accuracies for each model?

 ```r